RafaSoares1/42_CPP00-09/README.md

 # C++ Programming Modules

 This repository contains a series of modules that cover various aspects of C++ programming.
-Each module focuses on specific topics to help you build a strong foundation in C++ development.
+Each module focuses on specific topics to help me to build a strong foundation in C++ development.
 Below is an overview of each module along with key concepts covered.

 ## Module 00: Basics
 - **Namespace:** Understanding and using namespaces in C++.